mattermost/docs/source/administration/mmctl-cli-tool.rst

 In the future, the Mattermost CLI tool will be deprecated.

 This feature was developed to a large extent by community contributions and we'd like to extend our gratitude to the contributors who have worked on this project.
-We are currently accepting pull requests for Help Wanted issues in the `mattermost-server <https://github.com/mattermost/mattermost-server/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+mmctl>`__ repo.
+We are currently accepting PRs for Help Wanted issues in the `mattermost-server <https://github.com/mattermost/mattermost-server/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+mmctl>`__ repo.
 You can learn more about the unit test coverage campaign for mmctl in the `Unit testing mmctl commands <https://mattermost.com/blog/unit-testing-mmctl-commands/>`__ blog post.